MLLuisa/MLLuisa/README.md

 ### Hi there 👋 i'm a Junior Front End Developer
 Hi, i'm Maria Luisa Lufrano,

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning TypeScript
 - 🔭 I'm currently looking for a job ad Junior Frontend Developer
 - 👯 I’m looking to collaborate on new proyects as a Junior
 - 💬 Ask me about web development (HTML, CSS, Javascript and React)